 Principle 1: Every company should be headed by an effective Board to lead and control the company.
 The Board is collectively responsible for the long-term success of the company.
 The Board works with Management to achieve this objective and Management remains accountable to the Board.

-The Manager is led by the Board which presently comprises a majority of non-executive independent directors.
+The Manager is led by the Board which presently comprises a majority of non-executive independent directors (IDs).
 This exceeds the recommendations in the Code.
-The Board has a diversity of skills and knowledge, experience and educational background.
-Each Director brings to the Board skills, experience, insights and sound judgement which, together with his strategic networking relationships, serve to further the interests of CRCT.
+The Board has diversity of skills and knowledge, experience, educational background and gender.
+Each Director brings to the Board skills, experience, insights and sound judgement which, together with his or her strategic networking relationships, serves to further the interests of CRCT.

 The Board has reserved authority to approve certain matters and these include: